Town Board Meetings

 Speaking on Hearings

-Speakers, other than the applicant or its attorneys or experts, shall have five minutes to address the Board on the specific matter that is the subject of the Public Hearing period.
-Speakers may once again address the Board during the Public Hearing period for one additional five minute period, but only to rebut statements made by the Board or other speakers in regards to the matter that is the subject of the Public Hearing.
+Speakers, other than the applicant or its attorneys or experts, shall have five (5) minutes to address the Board on the specific matter that is the subject of the Public Hearing before yielding to the next speaker.
+Speakers may not yield their time to other speakers.

 Speaking on Action Calendar